HariniB-21/19CS301-Module2/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 2.2 Functions
+# ExNo: 2.2 Functions
-### Aim: Write a python program to define a function named "result" that accepts 2 values and return its sum, subtraction and multiplication.
+### Aim: To write a python program to define a function named "result" that accepts 2 values and return its sum, subtraction and multiplication.
 ### Algorithm:

 **STEP 1:** Start.